 Theoretically, a small botnet of 1000 bots can generate as much as 100 Gbps with the help of the correct amplification technique.

-Amplification does not stop at the network layer only but also at the application; it can do wonders.
+Amplification does not only stop at the network layer but also the application; it can do wonders.
 What if 1 HTTP request from the attacker can make the server do a lot of work?
 It is done by making the victim server do expensive research for the particular query.
 It does not cost servers various resources but also is very time-consuming.

 What is the cost of a DDoS Attack?